 Beneficiaries of international protection have access to social welfare under the same conditions as nationals from the moment the protection status awarded to them becomes final.
 In practice they have such access immediately after the issuance of the protection status.
 They can apply for social welfare with the attestation confirming their status, which they receive form the CGRS.
 The PCSW has 30 days to take a decision.

-Before the beneficiaries of international protection can effectively receive the social welfare, they have to have left the reception centre or other shelter in which they have been residing.
-Therefore the application for social welfare can be made while still in the shelter, but it will only be granted from the moment the beneficiaries have left the shelter.
+Before the beneficiaries of international protection can effectively receive the social welfare, they need to have left the reception centre or other shelter in which they have been residing.
+Therefore, the application for social welfare can be made while still in the shelter, but it will only be granted from the moment the beneficiaries have left the shelter.

 Further conditions for receiving social welfare are: